dereuromark/cakephp-tools/docs/Behavior/AfterSave.md

 If you are using save(), make sure you check the result and that the save was successful.
 Only call this method after a successful save operation.
 Otherwise, there will not be an entity stored and you would get an exception here.

+Also note that by default the "dirty" fields should be present in the afterSave() callback still.
+Same for "original" values.
+So if your needs are bound to that callback only, this behavior might not be needed usually.